The best Romanian wines and wineries

 Lacerta Vineyard Estate.
 Photo source: lacertawinery.ro/en

-Over the years, they tasted and experimented with numerous wine varieties, and currently, they offer four special collections of wines:
+Over the years, the winery has tasted and experimented with numerous Romanian wines and varieties, and currently, they offer four special collections of wines:

 Thousands of hectares of land are cultivated in the regions of Timiș and Caraș-Severin, and the wines produced here are appreciated throughout the whole world.
-The first mentions of winemaking in the region of Banat date back to the time of the Roman Empire, but there are legends that claim that this is the place where Bachus, the Dacian God of Wines, was born.
+The first mentions of winemaking in the region of Banat date back to the time of the Roman Empire, but some legends claim that this is the place where Bachus, the Dacian God of Wines, was born.

-One of the most famous local wines is Riesling of Banat, refreshing Off-Dry wines.
+One of the most famous local wines is Riesling of Banat, a refreshing Off-Dry wine.

 Recaș Vineyards.
 Photo source: CrameleRecas.ro

-Silvana is one of the few regions in Romania where sparkling wine is produced following the classic Champenoise method, by fermenting it in its own bottle for at least one year at a constant humidity and temperature.
+Silvania is one of the few regions in Romania where sparkling wine is produced following the classic Champenoise method, by fermenting it in its bottle for at least one year at a constant humidity and temperature.

-Situated in the Dealurile Silvanei region, Padurea Silvana is the northernmost winery in Romania, and its grape varieties include Fetească Regală, Pinot Noir, Muscat Ottonel, Fetească Albă, Chardonnay, and Traminer.
+Situated in the Dealurile Silvanei region, Padurea Silvania is the northernmost winery in Romania, and its grape varieties include Fetească Regală, Pinot Noir, Muscat Ottonel, Fetească Albă, Chardonnay, and Traminer.

 If you would like to try and mix the experience of Transylvania's Bran Castle and wine tasting, make sure to check out our Dracula's Castle Tour by Night.